 Where to stay in State College / Where to stay near Penn State

 Depending on your budget, there’s lots of accommodation options in State College.
 For those on the 0 budget, the Couchsurfing community here in alive and well with few people using it, making the probability of finding a good host high.

-Airbnb is also an option for those just looking for a room on a budget.
 Expect to pay more for a hotel in State college on football weekends, move-in weekend or during graduation.

 The Stevens Motel is a clean and affordable option for those looking for a budget hotel in state college.
 They’re in the range of $50 per night and they’re around the corner from the Waffle Shop.
 My husband’s parents swear by this budget motel close to Penn State about 20 minutes from campus.
 You need to book directly.